Plasma Cutter Electrode: Lifespan, Wear Signs, and Maintenance

 Identifying Wear Patterns and When to Replace

-With cleaning, storage, and handling under control, shift your inspection to measurable wear indicators on the electrode.
-Establish a routine: after each cutting sequence, document wear patterns, arc behavior, and pierce counts.
+With cleaning, storage, and handling under control, shift your inspection to measurable wear indicators.
+After each cutting sequence, document wear patterns, arc behavior, and pierce counts.

 Normal wear presents as small, even pits at the emitter.
-Use a depth gauge or feeler to verify pit depth; once pits exceed 1/16 inch (1–1.6 mm), that’s a hard replacement threshold.
+Use a depth gauge or feeler to verify pit depth.
+Once pits exceed 1/16 inch (1–1.6 mm), that’s a hard replacement threshold.
+Hypertherm’s plasma consumables guide outlines manufacturer-specific wear criteria worth bookmarking alongside your torch manual.

-Track duty metrics to corroborate replacement signs.
+Track duty metrics to confirm replacement timing.
 Expect an electrode lifespan of roughly 1–2 hours of continuous cutting or 200–300 pierces, adjusted for amperage and material thickness.

 Before that limit, watch for performance triggers: unstable arc start, increased dross, wider kerf, or inconsistent penetration.